 The city’s diverse population is reflected in its eclectic food scene.
 Whatever you’re in the mood for, you can experience cuisine from just about every country on the globe.
 Even the city’s most popular street food munches are a reflection of it’s global influences, such as Loempia – delicious asian-style savoury spring rolls.

 Aside from the more obvious (but still incredibly important) Jewish Museum, art & culture initiatives have been set up to ensure diversity and multiculturalism have their place in the limelight.
-Last year, in a project titled ‘180 Amsterdammers’, Amsterdam celebrated its cultural melting-pot by mapping all of the 180 nationalities that make up the city, and profiling representatives from each nationality.
+Recently, in a project titled ‘180 Amsterdammers’, Amsterdam celebrated its cultural melting pot by mapping all of the 180 nationalities that make up the city, and profiling representatives from each nationality.
 These portraits, and corresponding personal stories, were shown in the media throughout the year to shed light on the rich cultural landscape of the unique city.

 Textile designer Barbara Boekman’s ‘My town: A celebration of diversity’ similarly drew attention to the city’s multi-faceted scope with a 40 metre long tapestry depicting 179 different cultures from Amsterdam.
 The carpet supported the permanent exhibition called ‘Amsterdam DNA’, which presents a historical overview of Amsterdam’s diverse demographics.
 Just two examples, but many artists in the city currently strive to counter the anti-immigration narrative that manifests in Europe.

 Amsterdam’s cultural policy boasts an ethos of ‘open-mindedness’, particularly when it comes to the protection of the LGBT+ community.
 The city takes pride in its history of supporting its gay communities, and promoting LGBT+ rights.
 Alongside a buzzing and unique nightlife, Amsterdam hosts major celebrations every year – with its pride festival being one of the biggest in the world.